This scholarly concentration provides foundational knowledge in public health including:

-- Characteristics, organization, and functioning of the U.S. health system
+- Characteristics, organization and functioning of the U.S. health system

 - Trends impacting public health

-Causes of death and disability
+- Causes of death and disability

-Historical contributions of public health to life expectancy and quality of life
+- Historical contributions of public health to life expectancy and quality of life

-Key terms and concepts of public and population health
+- Key terms and concepts of public and population health

-How to assess and impact public and population health at the local, state, and national levels
+- How to assess and impact public and population health at the local, state and national levels

-Local and global factors that determine health at a population level
+- Local and global factors that determine health at a population level

-Evidence-based interventions and evaluations
+- Evidence-based interventions and evaluations

 - Focus on low-resource and other vulnerable populations

-Students are encouraged to apply to both the Public Health Scholarly Concentration and the IMPRS Summer Research Program, but ONLY if they have the same mentor (or mentoring team) and project for both.
+Students who are interested in IMPRS Summer Research Program or the AmeriCorps’ Hoosier Public Health Corps can also apply to the scholarly concentration in public health.
+However, this is only encouraged if IMPRS/AmeriCorps and the scholarly concentration have the same mentor (or mentoring team) and project for both programs.
 There is insufficient time in the summer between the first and second years of medical school to do two independent projects and do them well.
-IMPRS links students with mentors and projects.
-Students who don't apply to or are NOT accepted into IMPRS can work with the Public Health Scholarly Concentration co-directors to identify a mentor and project idea, if needed.
+IMPRS and AmeriCorps link students with mentors and projects.
+Students who don't apply to or are not accepted into IMPRS or AmeriCorps can work with the scholarly concentration co-directors to identify a mentor and project idea, if needed.

 Location